-- All-Star Cast: As mentioned above, this movie has quite a few big names in it, although some of them could be considered to not have really made it big until after this movie.
+- All-Star Cast: This movie has quite a few big names in it, although some of them could be considered to not have really made it big until after this movie.

 - Deleted Scene: When shown on TV, there's some new content.
 This includes the start of a day at Luger's house (complete with his promiscuous daughter hiding a guy she slept with the previous night), a scene towards the end where Colt has an out-of-body experience, and many more.
 As with The Naked Gun, these scenes are unfortunately left out of the DVD release.

-- Throw It In: Dr. Leacher falling flat on his face while restrained was not performed by a stuntman.
-This is the actual actor accidentally falling down and hurting himself.
+- Throw It In!: Dr. Leacher falling flat on his face while restrained was not performed by a stuntman.
+This was F. Murray Abraham accidentally falling down and hurting himself.
 The director found it too funny to pass up and included it in the movie.

 - Uncredited Role: Christopher Lambert makes an uncredited cameo as a man on the phone.